Back to wiki

 In the above picture, I ran three simple commands:

-• cd test to enter the folder called text.
+• cd test — to enter the folder called test.

 The world of command line interfaces has a long, long history.
 As a result, it can be very intimidating to get started.
 Here are some general tutorials on the web to get you started: